Upcoming Election

 3 WAYS TO VOTE

-- Request an absentee ballot with this FORM: Print, fill-in and SIGN the form.
+• Request an absentee ballot with this FORM: Print and fill-in the form, checking the "Democratic" box to get a Democratic ballot.
+SIGN the form.
 Return the completed form by mail to:

 Huron County Board of Elections